SebastianoTaddei/SebastianoTaddei/README.md

 ## 🚀 About Me

 I'm a passionate researcher and developer, currently finishing my PhD.
-My work focuses on autonomous driving, particularly the Artificial Race Driver (ARD) framework.
+My work focuses on autonomous racing, particularly the Artificial Race Driver (ARD) framework.
 I built the entire software stack for our driving simulator from scratch, enabling realistic autonomous driving and racing.
 I am also a maintainer of the BSplineX project, a C++ library about the beautiful B-Splines.

 ## 🛠️ My Tech Stack